-Businessmen, political workers, and other agents have been found guilty of money laundering.
-The bigger question, of course, is India's state-sponsored terrorism which is evident in the Kulbhushan Yadav case and many others.
-The footprint is not just in South Asia now, but the tentacles span onto other continents, and the recent Canada-India spat over the murder of a Sikh separatist leader.
+Businessmen, political workers, and other agents have been found guilty of moneylaundering.
+The bigger question, of course, is India's state-sponsored terrorism, which is evident in the Kulbushan Yadav case and many others.
+The footprint is not just in South Asia now, but the tentacles span other continents too: the recent Canada-India spat over the murder of a Sikh separatist leader is the best example.

-Source: World Report, Hindi national organisation
+Source: World Report, Hindi national organisation11